germanebarbosa/germanebarbosa/README.md

 ## Hi there 👋

+I am a Business Administrator currently pursuing a Master’s in Data Analytics at Kedge Business School!

+- I have background in financial forecasting, business intelligence, and KPI optimization.
+Skilled in SQL, Python, Power BI, and Machine Learning, with hands-on experience in data visualization, automation, and predictive analytics.

+- Passionate about leveraging data-driven insights to drive business growth and efficiency.

 <!--
 **germanebarbosa/germanebarbosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.